 1. What are the best ingredients for the wrapper?

 There is no consensus of the wrapper’s formula.
 Most of the recipes include wheat starch, corn starch or tapioca starch and oil.
 I have done a series of tests to find out the best ratio of wheat starch, tapioca starch.
 The ratios are based on the recipe by the well-known food bloggers and renown Dim Sum master chef.

-The criterion is to have a shrimp dumpling wrapper that is translucent, stretchable and be able into roll it to an ultra thin layer.
+The criterion is to have a shrimp dumpling wrapper that is translucent, stretchable and be able to roll it to an ultra-thin layer.

 The result showed that recipe number 2 yield the best result.
 The Har Gow skin is elastic, stretchable, able to roll out thinly without breakage.
 The amount of water is just sufficient which make it pliable and easy to wrap the filling.